MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/how-to/generate-openapi-spec.md

 To generate an OpenAPI spec using Dev Proxy:

-1. In the configuration file, enable the [`OpenApiDocGeneratorPlugin`](../technical-reference/openapidocgeneratorplugin.md) plugin:
+1. In the configuration file, enable the [`OpenApiSpecGeneratorPlugin`](../technical-reference/openapispecgeneratorplugin.md) plugin:

     ```json
     {
       "plugins": [
         {
-          "name": "OpenApiDocGeneratorPlugin",
+          "name": "OpenApiSpecGeneratorPlugin",
           "enabled": true,
           "pluginPath": "plugins\\dev-proxy-plugins.dll"
         }